-to use of system charges under a UoS agreement with SONI.
-AWFL does not engage (yet) with this consideration.

-- 381. AWFL would likewise not be liable to UoS charges payable to EirGrid because there is (uniquely)121 to be no G-TUoS agreement with EirGrid in respect of the AWFL generation in Rol. - 382.
+- 391. This is so because the current wording of C25(1) as we have explained refers to generation in NI.
+So too does the related C30 of the SONI TSO licence (as set out above). - 392.
+Again, AWFL accepts that it would not be generating in NI.
+So, even if AWFL obtained a G-TUoS Agreement with SONI, it would not on current arrangements be liable to pay G-TUoS charges under that GTUoS Agreement.
+And there seems no other mechanism for AWFL to be made liable to use of system charges under a UoS agreement with SONI.
+AWFL does not engage (yet) with this consideration. - 393.
+AWFL would likewise not be liable to UoS charges payable to EirGrid because there is (uniquely)125 to be no G-TUoS agreement with EirGrid in respect of the AWFL generation in Rol. - 394.
 This situation would, we consider, introduce an inequitable and beneficial arrangement for AWFL.
-It is not clear how this arrangement could be considered consistent with promoting effective competition between those engaged in generation (noting the Article 12 scheme in this regard). - 383.
+It is not clear how this arrangement could be considered consistent with promoting effective competition between those engaged in generation (noting the Article 12 scheme in this regard). - 395.
 There is a further consideration still.
 This concerns so called Other System Charges.
 These charges are also payable under a G-TUoS agreement.
 Other System Charges (as set out in the regulatory provisions section of this document) include what are called Generator Performance Incentives (GPI).
 These GPI act as a further incentive for compliance with the Grid Code.
 So, a generator with a G-TUoS agreement with SONI can expect to be financially penalised for failing to meet certain Grid Code performance requirements.
-The GPI are approved under the regulatory oversight of the respective regulators. - 384.
+The GPI are approved under the regulatory oversight of the respective regulators. - 396.
 It is not clear how AWFL would be subject to GPI under a SONI G-TUoS agreement if it is not generating in NI.
-That would not seem to be promotive of effective competition in generation. - 385.
+That would not seem to be promotive of effective competition in generation. - 397.
 In summary, therefore, we view there to be a strong policy case for upholding the present wording of C25(1) as regards the "eligible person" limitation.
 That strong prima facie case emanates from the security of supply considerations and the critical importance of incentivising compliance (through the prospect of regulatory enforcement) with the SONI Grid Code when one is looking at Connection Points in NI.
-The other C30 "charging" considerations provide additional support for a prima facie case in favour of retention of the current arrangements set out in C25(1). - 386.
-We turn now to examine each of AWFL's advanced reasons as to why the UR should accede to the C25(1) Request.

-(iv) Examination of AWFL's reasons for the C25(1) request.
+The other C30 "charging" considerations provide additional support for a prima facie case in favour of retention of the current arrangements set out in C25(1). - We turn now to examine each of AWFL's advanced reasons as to why the UR should accede to the C25(1) request. - (iv) Examination of AWFL's reasons for the C25(1) request.